calebmadrigal/insurance-plan-analysis/README.md

 # insurance-plan-analysis

-IPython Notebook (Project Jupyter) notebooks I put together to analyze my personal insurance options at job.
+IPython Notebook (Project Jupyter) notebooks I put together to analyze my personal insurance options.
 Though not very nicely documented, you may find them useful to analyze your insurance plans as well.

 ### View Read-only Online: